alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 - `USE_SINGLE_INPUT`: Sets whether each use case will use a single default input file, or if a user menu is provided for the user to select which input file to use via a telnet window.
 Disabled by default.

+- `BUILD_FVP_TESTS`: Specifies whether to generate tests for built applications on the Corstone-300 FVP.
+Tests will be generated for all use-cases if `USE_SINGLE_INPUT` is set to `ON`, otherwise they will only be generated for the inference_runner use-case.

+- `FVP_PATH`: The path to the FVP to be used for testing built applications.
+This option is available only if `BUILD_FVP_TESTS` option is switched `ON`.

 For details on the specific use-case build options, follow the instructions in the use-case specific documentation.

 Also, when setting any of the CMake configuration parameters that expect a directory, or file, path, **use absolute